dataactivists/estimating_death_toll_of_war_on_gaza/reports/estimating_death_toll_of_war_on_gaza.md

 The need for the MoH to only report the deaths due to direct military action witnessed by healthcare professionals and largely identified (deaths that are *undeniably due to war* and *undeniably real*) is vindicated by the onslaught of scepticism these figures *still* generate in the media (see the important work done by [Newscord](https://www.instagram.com/newscord_org/) and [Accountable Media](https://www.instagram.com/accountablemedia48/) in documenting the erasure of Palestinian suffering in media), politics, and often the general public: if the MoH had strived to paint a more representative picture, at the inevitable expense of having less hard data to buttress its claims, it's reasonable to presume that the only figures being reported outside of Gaza today would be those of the Israeli government (who until recently refused to acknowledge any civilian deaths).
 Thanks to MoH's risk-averse approach, the casualty data made public has at least some legitimacy.

 However, the limitations of this methodology become more and more apparent as the war goes on.
 Despite the indisputability of Palestinian suffering before the start of the war, the MoH's reporting strategy was not designed for genocide.
 It was not designed for a *year* of continued armed aggression, for a year of siege, a year of targeting medical staff, a year of that figure growing from 5 to 10 to 20 to 40 thousand, a year of unwavering Western weapon sales to Israel, a year of the media manufacturing consent for genocide.
-In those conditions, the methodology is self-defeating: the dead accumulate, capacity for reporting [falls](https://airwars.org/conflict/israel-and-gaza-2023/), and the resulting decrease in numbers is paraded as a positive sign, removing any sense of urgency for support.
+In those conditions, the methodology is self-defeating: the dead accumulate, capacity for reporting [falls](https://airwars.org/conflict/israel-and-gaza-2023/), and the resulting decrease in numbers is paraded as a positive sign, dampening the sense of urgency for support.
 When one pushes this reasoning to its logical extreme (complete collapse of the state apparatus and healthcare infrastructure, the silencing of every journalist, etc.), the official counts will indeed stop increasing, and genocide will have officially stopped.

 ## Expert estimates of the human cost of the war on Gaza